MeriDm7/statistic/README.md

 # To start
 1) Clone this repository.
 2) Run main.py.
-3)Choose graph about which region you want to see.
+3) Choose graph about which region you want to see.
-4)Analyse!
+4) Analyse!

 # Files
 - main.py - main file